One Year Into the Pandemic, The White House Aims to Prioritize People With Disabilities

 One year ago, on March 11, 2020, the World Health Organization officially declared COVID-19 a pandemic.
 Since then, 29 million Americans have been infected and more than 500,000 have died.

-With spring on the horizon and more Americans getting vaccinated every day, the country feels as if it is turning a corner.
+With spring on the horizon, more Americans getting vaccinated every day, and President Joe Biden laying out an optimistic timeline in an address Thursday night, the country feels as if it is turning a corner.
 But in many ways, the pandemic recovery is just beginning.
-The first 50 days of Joe Biden’s presidency have largely been focused on helping Americans who have suffered during the pandemic, including by passing a $1.9 trillion COVID-19 relief bill.
+The first 50 days of Biden’s presidency have largely been focused on helping Americans who have suffered during the pandemic, including by passing a $1.9 trillion COVID-19 relief bill.
 But in a historic first, the White House has also named a disability policy director to sit on its Domestic Policy Council and ensure the government is prioritizing Americans with disabilities—including those with lingering disabilities caused by COVID-19.

 “We have a lot of people that are going to be starting to identify as people with disabilities in light of COVID,” Kimberly Knackstedt, the new disability policy director, tells TIME on March 11 in her first interview since joining the White House.